Designing With React Native and After Effects

 Refer to You.i Engine React Native Ref Components for more information on classes and refs that are available.

-Asset location for tablet and handset in the OSX build is currently unsupported
+Asset location for tablet and handset in the macOS build is currently unsupported